The Infantry (professional wrestling): Shane Taylor Promotions (2024–present)

 On the October 31, 2024 episode of ROH Wrestling, The Infantry joined Shane Taylor Promotions.
 On December 20, 2024 at Final Battle 2024 The Infantry with Trish Adora and Shane Taylor in their corner once more had a match against The Undisputed Kingdom but was unsuccessful.
 At Death Before Dishonor on August 29, 2025, The Infantry and Shane Taylor defeated Sons of Texas (Sammy Guevara, Marshall Von Erich and Ross Von Erich) to win the ROH World Six-Man Tag Team Championship.
+At Final Battle in December 2025, Shane Taylor Promotions successfully defended the ROH World Six-Man Championship against SkyFlight (Dante Martin, Darius Martin, and Scorpio Sky).

+On the January 29, 2026 episode of ROH, Carlie Bravo introduced newest member Christyan XO to The Infantry.
+On May 15, 2026 at Supercard of Honor The Infantry and Shane Taylor lost the Six-man tag team match for the ROH World Six-Man Tag Team Championship to Dalton Castle and The Outrunners (Truth Magnum and Turbo Floyd).